Ito teaches how to draft and knit to Peiji and Hachi.

-They have knitted sweaters, cardigans, vests, some pairs of gloves and hats.
+They have knitted clothes, such as sweaters, cardigans, vests, some pairs of gloves and hats.

-It also often happens, even to Ito, a difference of impression between drafting and a finished fabric because of a combination of yarns and the type of stitches.
+Ito also faces a difference of impression between a knitting pattern and a finished work because of a combination of yarns and the type of stitches.

-In order to prevent a stiff neck or tendonitis, daily exercise and relaxation are so important.
+In order to prevent a stiff neck or tendonitis, daily exercise and relaxation are important.

-To increasing sustainability of a body for knitting, core muscles need to be trained a little bit.
+To increasing sustainability of physical strength for knitting, core muscles need to be trained a little bit.

-Despite the fact against the image of knitting, why do they continue to knit?
+Despite the lovely image of knitting, why do they continue to knit?

-One of the reasons is that hand knitting is a part of their lives.
+One of the reasons is that hand knitting has already been a part of their lives.

 The answer could be found in their home video.

-When Hachi organized the home videos, she found three women knitting.
+When Hachi organized the home videos, she found three women who were knitting.

 It was about thirty years ago.